Azure/acr/docs/FAQ.md

 Details of `--signature-verification` can be found by running `man dockerd`.

+### How to enable and get the debug logs of docker daemon?

+ * You need to start dockerd with debug option.	### Does Azure Container Registry offer TLS v1.2 only configuration and how to enable TLS v1.2?

+     First, create the docker daemon configuration file (`/etc/docker/daemon.json`) if it doesn't exist, and add the `debug` option:
+    ```
+    {
+        "debug": true
+    }
+    ```
+    Then, restart the daemon.
+For Ubuntu 14.04 user, you can do
+    ```
+    sudo service docker restart
+    ```
+    Details can be found [here](https://docs.docker.com/engine/admin/#enable-debugging).

+ * The logs may be generated at different locations, depending on your system.
+For example, for Ubuntu 14.04, it's `/var/log/upstart/docker.log`.
+You can refer to [the link](https://docs.docker.com/engine/admin/#read-the-logs) for details:

+ * For Docker for Windows, the logs are generated under %LOCALAPPDATA%/docker/.
+However it may not contain all the debug information yet.
+In order to access full daemon log, you may need some extra steps:
+    ```
+    docker run --privileged -it --rm -v /var/run/docker.sock:/var/run/docker.sock -v /usr/local/bin/docker:/usr/local/bin/docker alpine sh
+    docker run --net=host --ipc=host --uts=host --pid=host -it --security-opt=seccomp=unconfined --privileged --rm -v /:/host alpine /bin/sh
+    chroot /host
+    ```

+     Now you have access to all the files of the VM running dockerd.
+The log is at `/var/log/docker.log`.
 ### New user permissions may not be effective immediately after updating

 When you grant new permissions (new roles) to a Service Principal, you may find out that the change is not effective immediately.
 There are two possible reasons: